 Synopsis by Em Records

-“EM Records issues one of its most important releases to date, the complete works for violin and piano by Hubert Parry...
+“EM Records issues one of its most important releases to date, the complete works for violin and piano by C. Hubert H. Parry...
 Marshall-Luck (endows) violin lines with real flexibility and Honeybourne (ensures) some densely chorded piano parts never feel overbearing.
 Not all this music was unrecorded… but the present accounts set new standards for these works overall.
 Recommended.”

 —Richard Whitehouse, Arcana.FM